Securing Your Children’s Smiles

-What Options do we Offer at our Dental Practice in Woden?
+The Orthodontic Options we Offer at our Dental Practice in Woden

 Braces are a common treatment to correct the alignment of children’s teeth.
 There are a number of types of braces options available, which can be explained in detail by your dentist:

 - Metal braces: Metal brackets are securely fixed to your child’s teeth and connected with thin metal wires and rubber bands.
 The wire is slowly tightened over time to achieve the required movement.

 - Ceramic braces: tooth-coloured ceramic brackets are used instead of metal brackets and connected with wires and bands.

 - Clear braces: These are a series of custom-made, clear plastic aligners, similar to retainers.
 A digital scan is made of your child’s teeth which is used to custom build the aligners.
 They can be removed to eat, drink and clean the teeth, but need to be worn for the majority of the day to be effective.